 “For other parades, we have resorted to free creation and that turned out pretty well too.
 But we may pull in overseas talents again in the future so that our students can interact more with dancers from other places.”

 Throughout the year, visitors with a penchant for history can get an in-depth sense of Macao via the city’s excellent museums.

 The Macao Museum, a short walk from St Paul’s, is the obvious place to start, but the Maritime Museum provides an equally good snapshot of the city – especially as the sea has played such an enormous role in its development.

-The Grand Prix Museum and the Wine Museum address two other important facets of life in Macao, while the Fire Services Museum should appeal to seven-year-olds of all ages.
+The Wine Museum addresses two other important facets of life in Macao, while the Fire Services Museum should appeal to seven-year-olds of all ages.
 And strolling around the quintet of Taipa Houses – originally built as private residences for well-to-do merchants – gives a good idea of what life must have been like in Macao around a century ago.
 Taipa Village has undergone a revival and is one of Macau’s coolest hotspots.